 - A sophisticated gait analysis that performs 3-D motion analysis

-- A SMART Balance Master device that provides objective, computerized measurements of balance and vestibular rehabilitation
+- A sophisticated balance device that provides objective, computerized measurements of balance and vestibular rehabilitaion

 - An interactive, zero-risk driving simulator used in our comprehensive driving safety evaluation program

-- An anti-gravity treadmill used in orthopedic rehabilitation.
-This device simulates a weightless environment and reduces forces on the lower extremities, which is especially helpful for patients who are recovering from total knee replacement surgery
+- An anti-gravity treadmill used in orthopedic rehabilitation — to simulate a weightless environment and reduce forces on the lower extremities, which is especially helpful for patients who are recovering from total knee replacement surgery

 - State-of-the-art rehabilitation equipment